dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 ![address parsing canada](address_parsing.png)

 Since addresses are written in a predetermined sequence, RNN is the best way to crack this problem.
 However, to decode the output of the RNN, we also need another component, a fully-connected layer.
-So, our architecture, we will be composed of an RNN and a fully-connected layer.
+Our architecture will therefore consist of an RNN and a fully-connected layer.

 ## RNN
 Speaking of RNN, what is it?